• Link to Facebook

 ST01_03 – Finance and Economy for Society: Financial Inclusion, Governance and Sustainability

-The growing pace of financialisation and commodification of the economy has brought to scrutiny the purpose of finance and businesses in society and their role in coping with the grand challenges of the new millennium.
-The socio-ecological crises of the past decades have highlighted the growing pace of economic inequality, social and financial exclusion thus calling for an inclusive and socially responsible finance and financial literacy to counter inequality through financial and economic empowerment.
-Building on the 2025 conference theme “Managing with Purpose” this track invites scholarly contributions discussing the role of finance in creating an equitable and sustainable economy.
+The growing pace of financialization and commodification of the world economy raises question of business purpose and governance when considering the role of corporations and organizations in the society and their capacity to cope with the grand challenges in an age of disruption.
+The socio-ecological crises of the of the new millennium have highlighted the growing pace of social and economic inequality calling for social innovation, purpose and engagement.
+Building on the 2026 conference theme “Managing in an age of disruption” our track invites theoretical and empirical contributions in finance and governance to ensure social prosperity and a sustainable economy.

 Goal 1: No poverty; Goal 3: Good health and well-being for people; Goal 4: Quality education; Goal 8: Decent work and economic growth; Goal 10: Reducing inequalities; Goal 13: Climate action; Goal 16: Peace, justice and strong institutions

-The topic aims to collect any kind of study that successfully applies and adopts philosophical paradigms to explain, interpret, and impact ethical behaviours in management and business.
-We are looking for novel or established approaches to create synergies between philosophical studies and managerial disciplines.
-Both in terms of theoretical paradigms and methods of analysis employed, we are open to a broad range of elements: Virtue Ethics, Consequential and Non-consequential Ethics, Marxist and Gramscian Ethics, Continental Philosophy, Social and Political Philosophy, CSR, Sustainability and Business Ethics, Corporate Misconduct and Corporate Political Activity, Ethics of Care, Technology, Artificial Intelligence and Business Ethics.
+The track aims to collect any kind of study that successfully applies and adopts philosophical paradigms to explain, interpret, and impact ethical behaviours in management and business.
+We are looking for novel or established approaches to create synergies between philosophical studies, the business ethics field, and managerial disciplines.
+Both in terms of theoretical paradigms and methods of analysis employed, we are open to a broad range of approaches: Virtue Ethics, Marxist and Gramscian Ethics, Continental Philosophy, Social and Political Philosophy, CSR, Sustainability and Business Ethics, Corporate Misconduct and Corporate Political Activity, Ethics of Care, Technology, Artificial Intelligence and Business Ethics.

 Goal 3: Good health and well-being for people; Goal 4: Quality education; Goal 5: Gender equality; Goal 8: Decent work and economic growth; Goal 10: Reducing inequalities; Goal 16: Peace, justice and strong institutions

-ST01_08 – Arts & Philosophy for Business and Society
+ST01_05 – Arts, Culture, Craft & Philosophy for Business and Society

-This track aims at providing an open, inclusive and rigorous forum to investigate how management scholars can learn from millennial knowledge of arts and philosophy.
-We also contribute to the fine-grained understanding of management practices of thriving artistic, cultural, heritage and creative organizations in a context of growing digitalization of cultural institutions.
-We invite scholars to consider arts and philosophy not only as objects of management but as also sources from which management could learn.
-Accordingly, we call for contributions that build from arts management research to explore wider aspects of the relationship between arts, culture, philosophy, business and society.
+This track aims at providing an open and inclusive forum to investigate how management scholars can learn from millennial knowledge of arts, culture, craft and philosophy.
+We also contribute to the understanding of management practices of thriving artistic, cultural, heritage and creative organizations in the context of emerging new technologies implemented by cultural institutions and impact assessment.
+Arts, culture, craft and philosophy should be considered as sources from which management could learn.
+Accordingly, we call for contributions that build from arts & cultural management to explore wider aspects of the relationship between arts, culture, philosophy, business and society

 Goal 4: Quality education; Goal 8: Decent work and economic growth; Goal 10: Reducing inequalities